PN-Tester/pn-tester.github.io/_posts/2025-08-11-Neutralizing-Kernel-DMA-Protection.md

 **Memory Access Protection** is now *missing* from the Core Isolation features!!

-Lets check MSINFO32 as before :
+let's check MSINFO32 as before :

 ### Windows 10 - MSINFO32